SmalkiGroove/heroes-expansion/doc/SKILLS.md

 ### COURAGE
 - __Prayer__ : The hero receives special combat ability to temporarily raise the morale, initiative, attack and defense of his troops (doesn't work on undead and mechanical).
-- __Empathy__ : Each time when the Morale effect is triggered with any of the creatures in the heroï¿½s army, the hero moves 10% forward along the ATB bar.
+- __Empathy__ : Each time when the Morale effect is triggered with any of the creatures in the hero’s army, the hero moves 10% forward along the ATB bar.
 Accordingly, when a negative Morale effect is triggered, the hero moves 10% back.
-- __Guardian Angel__ : When all the knightï¿½s troops fall dead in combat, an Angel, summoned on a field of battle, resurrects the most powerful group of dead creatures and disappears.
+- __Guardian Angel__ : When all the knight’s troops fall dead in combat, an Angel, summoned on a field of battle, resurrects the most powerful group of dead creatures and disappears.
 - __Expert Trainer__ : Troop training in Haven towns costs 35% less than normal.
 Hero must be stationed within the town with Training Grounds built for this effect to take place.
 - __Retaliation Strike__ : The hero receives special combat ability to guard any selected creature in his army until the end of combat by inflicting direct damage to every enemy that is attacking this guarded creature.
 - __Holy Charge__ : Hero's Retaliation Strike ability inflicts triple damage.